marcelojo/chessboard_training/README.md

 ===================

 Small chessboard for training/presentation purposes.
-Initially we can move pieces by mouse or a laser pointer.
+Initially we can move pieces with a mouse or a laser pointer.